b0bbybaldi/open-horizon/doc/CICD.md

 The namespace and version identifiers for Git do not represent the namespaces, identifiers, or versions used by either Docker or Open Horizon.  **To avoid conflicts in identification of containers, services, and patterns multiple Docker registries & namespaces and Open Horizon exchanges & organizations should be utilized.**

-### &#9995; Use `TAG`

-When using a single registry, namespace, exchange, and organization tt is necessary to distinguish between containers, services, and patterns.
+**For a single developer using a single registry, namespace, exchange, and organization** it is necessary to distinguish between containers, services, and patterns.
 The `TAG` value is used to modify the container, service, and pattern identifiers in the configuration templates and build files.
 In addition, the `build.json` file values are also decorated with the `TAG` value when from the same Docker registry and namespace.

+### &#9995; Use `TAG`
 The value may be used to indicate a branch or stage;  for example development (`beta`) or staging (`master`).
 An`open-horizon/TAG` that distinguishes the `beta` branch would be created with the following command:

 ```